bitrise-io/trace-cocoa-sdk/README.md

 `[Bitrise:Trace/internalError] Bitrise configuration file is missing from Bundle.main` `[Bitrise:Trace/internalError] Application failed to read the configuration file, all data will be cached until it's resolved`

-Add the collector token (`bitrise_configuration.plist`) found in the [setting page](https://trace.bitrise.io/settings) or [getting started](https://trace.bitrise.io/o/getting-started) page.
+Add the collector token (`bitrise_configuration.plist`) found in the [setting page](https://trace.bitrise.io/settings).
 Make sure this file is added to your application target.

 # Limitations